 If you suffer from a stabbing or burning pain near your vagina, it has a name, and more women than you think have it.

-According to one study, over 25 percent of women have experienced stabbing, burning or sharp pain about their vagina.
-The study report is in the American Journal of Obstetrics and Gynecology.
+According to one study (Reed et al, American Journal of Obstetrics and Gynecology), over 25 percent of women have experienced stabbing, burning or sharp pain about their vagina.

-What’s really alarming about vulvodynia is that, according to the women in this study, it is a very much misdiagnosed condition.
+What’s really alarming about vulvodynia is that, according to the women in the AJOG study, it’s a very much misdiagnosed condition.

 The misdiagnoses were those of estrogen deficiency or yeast infection.
 Not surprisingly, the treatments that ensued were useless—evidence supporting the misdiagnoses.